-- Selecting a column is the same process as described in Add a column.
+- Select a column using the same process as described in Add a column.

-- But after choosing a column, you’re prompted to choose a filter operator.
+- After choosing a column, you’re prompted to choose a filter operator.
 The operator options vary depending on the aggregation type (e.g., group or aggregate) and data type of your selected column.

-- After choosing the operator, you’ll need to provide values to match your data to.
-Type values in manually or select your Dashboard Controls, if any, from the list.
+- After choosing the operator, you’ll need to provide values within the selected column to filter your data.
+Type in values manually or select your Dashboard Controls, if any, from the list.
 Values can be literal strings, Dashboard Controls, Variables, etc.

 All added filters are connected by an implicit